SystemsApproach/security/firewall.rst

 have their respective strengths and weaknesses, it is common to find both approaches used in modern IDS/IPS systems.

-The proliferation of security appliances brings us back to one the security principles discussed in Chapter 2: defense in depth.
+The proliferation of security appliances again highlights the principle of defense in depth.
 For example, if we had a perfect firewall, we might not require an IDS or IPS.
 However, knowing that firewalls will never block all forms of malicious traffic leads to the conclusion that an IDS/IPS is worth having as a second line of defense.

 9.4.2 DoS Mitigation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~